learnable-content/Laravel-5/README.md

 	return view('posts.index', ['posts' => $posts]);
 }
 ```
-**It's considered as a bed practice to dump all data (posts) at once, you should consider using pagination**
+**It's considered as a bad practice to dump all data (posts) at once, you should consider using pagination**

 We are saying to find all the posts and hold them behind a variable `$posts`.
 After that we say to return a view with the view function available to us.
 The view function accepts a second parameter in an array format.
 The key of this array is what becomes available to us in the views.
 To test this out lets create a view in `resources/views/posts/index.blade.php`.
 The posts folder will not be there so you will need to create it.